-In 1976, NCARB introduced the Intern Development Program (IDP) after working with the American Institute of Architects (AIA) throughout the 1970s to develop a more structured program for interns to ensure they were gaining the knowledge and skills necessary to practice independently.
+In 1976, NCARB introduced the Intern Development Program (IDP) after working with the American Institute of Architects (AIA) throughout the 1970s to develop a more structured program for licensure candidates to ensure they were gaining the knowledge and skills necessary to practice independently.
 Administered by NCARB, jurisdictions gradually began adopting the program to satisfy their experience requirement.

 Mississippi became the first state to require the IDP in 1978, and Arizona became the most recent in 2009.
 All 54 U.S. jurisdictions accept the IDP to satisfy their experience requirement.

-Since 1976, the only significant change to the program came in 1996 when interns were required to record actual training units earned rather than the percent of time spent in each training area.
+Since 1976, the only significant change to the program came in 1996 when licensure candidates were required to record actual training units earned rather than the percent of time spent in each training area.
 The program has been monitored annually by NCARB’s Committee on the IDP, which has recommended other minor changes over the years based on interpretations of the current practice of architecture.

 Gathering Empirical Data